The US National Oceanic and Atmospheric Administration (NOAA) makes long-range forecasts each month.

 WARNING: Long-range forecasts are rarely accurate.
 These forecasts cover three months but we know that skiing quality improves and degrades with storm cycles that last a few days to a week.

-Paying attention to a 1-10 day forecast is the way that you'll find powder and give you the best information for your weekend trip or destination ski vacation.
+Paying attention to the 1-10 day forecast (All-Access only) is the way that you'll find powder and give you the best information for your weekend trip or destination ski vacation.

 Temperature Forecast During December, January, & February